Thessaloniki (Greek Θεσσαλονίκη): Macedonian town in Macedonia, Roman provincial capital, late ancient metropole.

 - The Roman Forum has been excavated; there is an odeon.
 The construction of a metro has also brought to light many, many Roman objects

-- During the third century, the Roman Empire was in a serious crisis, but Thessaloniki did not suffer exceptionally
+- During the third century, the Roman Empire was in a serious crisis, and Thessaloniki was besieged by Scythians,note[Zosimus, New History1.43.1.] but the city did not suffer exceptionally

 - Order restored by Diocletian and his three fellow-emperors (the "tetrarchy").
 Diocletian's intended successor Galerius resided in Thessaloniki, where he built a palace.
 This complex also included a hippodrome (which is still recognizable in the streets of Thessaloniki), his tomb (the "rotunda"), and an arch with splendid sculpture.

 - From 302 until 311, the tetrachs persecuted the Christians.
 In Thessaloniki, Demetrius was executed in 306.

 - Galerius died in 311; Thessaloniki no longer was an imperial residence, but continued to be the residence of the vicarius of the Moesian provinces (i.e., the Balkans).

 - In 324, the emperor Licinius, defeated by his rival Constantine the Great, was sent to Thessaloniki, where he was killed in 325

 - In 390, soldiers of the emperor Theodosius massacred many people, who had revolted against Germanic troops in the city; Theodosius excommunicated by Ambrose; penance of Theodosius; Ambrose readmits Theodosius to the church